-- We advise you reconsider your need to travel to the West Bank, including Bethlehem, East Jerusalem, Jericho and Ramallah due to the unpredictable security situation.
-There are ongoing tensions and violence between Israelis and Palestinians in the West Bank and Jerusalem.
-Violent incidents have taken place and may occur again.
-See more information on the West Bank in the Safety and security: Civil unrest/political tension.
+- We advise you to reconsider your need to travel to the West Bank, including Bethlehem, Jericho and Ramallah due to the unpredictable security situation.

 - Australians should avoid all protests, demonstrations and political rallies as they may turn violent.
 You are strongly encouraged to maintain a heightened level of awareness of current events and security developments.

 - The security situation in the region bordering Egypt could deteriorate at any time.
 Recent security incidents have resulted in deaths and injuries, and the area remains dangerous.
 There is a continuing threat of rocket attack in this area.

 - The security situation in the northern region of Israel could deteriorate without notice.
 The border region with Lebanon and Syria is subject to violent incidents, and there is an ongoing threat of rocket attack, artillery and small arms fire.

 - See Travel Smart for general advice for all travellers.